craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### August 18, 2019
+* GraphQL has its own type language that’s used the write GraphQL schemas: The [Schema Definition Language](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51)  (SDL)

 ### August 12, 2019
 * In Javascript, es6 allows for dynamic property names:
  	```JS